vmikeska/myblog/input/posts/you-might-not-need-unittests.md

 So this was enough of the history, let's begin with the scenarios where you might not need unit tests for.
 To have unit tests in your project, it's alwasy a big dependency and overhead.
 Yes, if it is a professional project,  when written well, later in your project you will benefit from this dependency.
 You just have to find a right moment to start.

 The right moment is definitelly not right at the beginning of the application, when architecture is shaping.
-You will we modifying your interfaces a lot.
+You will we modifying your interfaces a lot, every day, maybe every hour.
+This is really not a good time for unit tests, every time you make a change to your code/interface, there is usually a need to change the unit tests as well.
+Sometimes
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMDQ1MjI5NjAsOTcwODE4NDY4LDIwND
-gyNDk0MDAsMTY5NzgwMTIwNywtMTE5MTY1MjU0NCw3NTk2MjY4
-MjQsLTEzNTU4NjI0OTEsLTE4NTgyNjg5ODYsLTIzNDU1NTIwNi
-wtNzI1MTIxMDUsNDk3ODE4ODEwLC0yMDg4NzQ2NjEyXX0=
+eyJoaXN0b3J5IjpbLTEzMjMzNzI0NjUsLTEyMDQ1MjI5NjAsOT
+cwODE4NDY4LDIwNDgyNDk0MDAsMTY5NzgwMTIwNywtMTE5MTY1
+MjU0NCw3NTk2MjY4MjQsLTEzNTU4NjI0OTEsLTE4NTgyNjg5OD
+YsLTIzNDU1NTIwNiwtNzI1MTIxMDUsNDk3ODE4ODEwLC0yMDg4
+NzQ2NjEyXX0=
 -->